tkomde/iohook/README.md

 # This repository is no longer maintained.

-While this project supported up to Electron 39, we have found that supporting Electron 40 is technically difficult.
+While this project supported up to Electron 39, I have found that supporting Electron 40 is technically difficult.
-Since this version of iohook relies on the V8 API, you can significantly avoid binary compatibility issues by using the newer N-API-based packages listed below.
+Since iohook library relies on the V8 API, you can significantly avoid binary compatibility issues by using the newer N-API-based packages listed below.
 I strongly recommend migrating to these alternatives.

 - https://github.com/SnosMe/uiohook-napi (for Windows / Linux)
 - https://github.com/hwanyong/iohook-macos (for macOS)